 Russell Simmons Calls Homophobia a Societal Sickness

-February 21, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 21, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 In an interview with Reuters TV today, hip-hop mogul and founder of the label Def Jamz Russell Simmons sat down with Robert Wolf, outside advisor to President Obama, to his discuss his extensive enterprise and entrepreneurship as well as his opinion of the U.S. government.